KristinLague/KristinLague/README.md

 Hi!
-I am @KristinLague, a Senior Software Engineer living with my husband and our two cute cats in Copenhagen, Denmark and this is my portfolio!
+I am @KristinLague, a Senior Software Engineer living with my husband and our two cute cats in Copenhagen, Denmark!
-If you have any questions feel free to reach out to me! :)
+If you have any questions about any of my public repo's feel free to reach out to me! :)

+(USE MY CODE HOWEVER YOU PLEASE!)